Real cost of plastic mold tool and injection molding from China

 Here are some great tips to ensure that your organization’s costs remain as low as possible:

-Injection molds come in all shapes and sizes, from simple straight-sided parts to complex parts with overhangs and cavities.
-The more complex the part, the more expensive it is to build.
-You can reduce this cost by building simpler molds that use less metal.
+Injection molds come in various shapes and sizes, from simple straight-sided parts to intricate parts with overhangs and cavities.
+The more complex the part, the more costly to construct.
+This expense can be reduced by building simpler molds that utilize less metal.

-Injection molding uses extremely hot temperatures and extreme pressures that can wear out the mold over time.
-If you design a durable product and make sure it’s easy to produce, you can cut down on waste and save money in the long run.
-For example, if you need multiple parts of a single product made at once, consider using a multiple-cavity mold instead of singal-cavity mold.
+Injection molding employs extremely high temperatures and pressures that can degrade the mold over time.
+If a durable product is designed and production is straightforward, waste can be minimized and money saved long-term.
+For instance, if multiple identical parts are required, consider a multi-cavity mold instead of a single-cavity mold.

 Reduce The Cycle Time

-The injection molding cycle time is the time it takes to complete all of the steps required to produce a single unit.
-A typical injection molding cycle includes:
+The injection molding cycle time is the duration to complete all steps to produce one unit.
+A typical cycle includes:

-5. Opening the mold to release finished product
+Opening the mold to eject the finished product

 Build New Models That Are Male Shaped